cnio-bu/website/content/en/team/_index.md

 - **Irene Benito Cedillo** – MSc student in Bioinformatics (ISCIII) from May 2024 to January 2025.
 - **Maria José Jiménez** – MSc student in Bioinformatics (UAM), 2018 – PhD student (UAM) from September 2019 to October 2024.
 - **Santiago García Martín** – MSc student in Bioinformatics (ISCIII) from May 2019 to January 2019 – PhD student (UAM) from February 2019 to June 2024.
-- **Pablo González Martínez** – MSc student in Bioinformatics (ISCIII) from May 2023 to January 2024 – Currently in the Bioinformatics Unit at CNIO.
 - **María González Bermejo** – BSc student in Biochemistry (UAM), bioinformatics intern – MSc student in Bioinformatics (UAM) from September 2023 to January 2024 – Currently in the Bioinformatics Unit at CNIO.
 - **David Cáceres Gallardo** – Visitor (Hospital 12 de Octubre) from April 2023 to September 2023 – Currently in the Cancer Immunity Group at CNIO.
 - **Angela Surya** – BSc student in Bioinformatics (Indonesia International Institute for Life-Sciences), summer student from June 2023 to August 2023.